Life with Pets | Combining Style with Safety and Comfort

 Never have I been more grateful for the joy of pets than I have over this past year.
 They give us company, affection, and can help lower stress and improve our health.
 In return we love and protect them, and put up with a certain amount of fur and mess.
 I’ve occasionally had to remind myself of this agreement as I watch my two dogs thunder gleefully through mud and into the house, or one of my two cats scoop up a paw-full of Friskies and inexplicably fling it at the washing machine.

 Hard surfaces such as tile and finished concrete are extremely pet-friendly, and especially livable when combined with radiant floor heating.
-Hardwood flooring is also good for pets, provided that it’s durable and doesn’t get too wet.
+Hardwood flooring installation is also a good option for pet owners, provided that it’s durable and doesn’t get too wet.

 But anyone who’s had a pet knows that they prefer rugs—for lounging, for playing…and for their gastrointestinal issues.
 So, whether you have wall-to-wall carpet or area rugs, what’s your best bet?
 It’s probably not anything with a distinctive loop weave, unfortunately, which looks tidy and delightful for approximately two weeks before being torn up by claws, teeth and chew toys.
 And, though pets love them, high-pile rugs are high-maintenance, trapping dirt and messes and difficult to clean.